Giulio Carmassi: Music career

 Carmassi has performed many different jobs in music: multi-instrumentalist, singer, film composer, arranger, producer, and engineer.
-He has recorded on the following instruments: bass guitar, bells, cello, clarinet, cornet, drums, flugelhorn, flute, French horn, glockenspiel, guitar (electric), horn, keyboards, melodica, organ, piano, recorder, saxophone (alto), synthesizer, trombone, trumpet, vibraphone, vocals, whistle, and the Wurlitzer organ.
+He has recorded on the following instruments: bass guitar, bells, cello, clarinet, cornet, drums, flugelhorn, flute, French horn, glockenspiel, guitar (electric), horn, keyboards, melodica, organ, piano, recorder, saxophone (alto), synthesizer, trombone, trumpet, vibraphone, vocals, whistling, and the Wurlitzer organ.

 Carmassi has been a member of the Pat Metheny Unity Group and has appeared on the albums Kin (←→) (Nonesuch, 2014) and The Unity Sessions (Nonesuch, 2016).
 Kin won album of the year in the annual readers' poll in Down Beat magazine.

 Carmassi has worked with Anne Drummond, Bryan Scary, Francois Moutin, Keith Carlock, Lew Soloff, Mark Egan, Oli Rockberger, Oz Noy, Steve Gadd, and Tim Lefebvre.

 He arranged and played piano on Emmy Rossum's album, Sentimental Journey.
 He worked with British singer Ginger on the album Hey Hello, which reached No. 1 on the rock music charts in the UK.

 He played trumpet on Chuck Loeb's album, Silhouette, and Keiko Matsui's album, Soul Quest.
 He worked as an arranger and multi-instrumentalist on Will Lee's album, Love, Gratitude and Other Distractions.

 Carmassi composed the score for the movies Somewhere Tonight starring John Turturro and Adventures of Serial Buddies starring Christopher Lloyd and Maria Menounos.
 Carmassi and Bryan Scary composed and performed the score for the 2022 film Please Baby Please starring Andrea Riseborough and Harry Melling.